Steen Steensen project manager

 Associate Professor Lucas Graves (University of Wisconsin-Madison) studies new organizations and practices in the emerging news ecosystem.
 He has been at the forefront of research on the global fact-checking movement and is the author of Deciding What’s True: The Rise of Political Fact-Checking in American Journalism.

-Lasha Kavtaradze is a PhD fellow at Kristiania University College.
-Kavtaradze holds a master’s degree in Digital Media and Society from Uppsala University and has an experience in journalism, media research, and media criticism.
-He will be studying digital source criticism practices in Norwegian media organizations during the 2021 Parliamentary Election.
+Lasha Kavtaradze is a PhD candidate at Kristiania University College and the University of Bergen.
+Kavtaradze holds a master’s degree in Digital Media and Society from Uppsala University and has experience in journalism, media research, and media criticism.
+He will be studying the use of digital technologies for information verification, automatization of fact-checking, and its impact on journalistic work.